Friday, December 10, 2021

 Review

-There are plenty of movies on the streaming service Netflix, including the originals.
+The streaming service Netflix has plenty of movies available, including the originals.
 I had seen some that were watchable, and I was curious about NEXT GEN. Because I looked at the trailer and thought it was similar to Big Hero 6Big Hero 6 was an action-packed movie with a lot of heart and humour, while NEXT GEN was surprisingly edgier and more of a cautionary tale about the dangers of technology.
 A significant difference exists between the two main characters in that one focuses on a rebellious teen who finds companionship with a robot.
 The other revolves around a troubled teen who deeply resents anything robotic but learns to accept her newfound relationship with the robot.

 In looking at the characterisation of NEXT GEN, the young female protagonist is too bratty, unlikable and ungrateful.
 It is hard to understand her struggles with the new age of technology and some personal issues.
 However, this angry adolescent is abandoned by her father, bullied by her peers and neglected by her mother.
 The main robot, however, is a wise and likeable character.
 The people who made this movie are trying so hard not to copy the design and personality of Baymax for this character.